 Many people think you need to go through the daunting process of rooting your Android device to get the most out of it.
-While rooting does open up a world of new possibilities, there are plenty of cool Android hacks that don't actually require it.
-Here are five of our favorite hacks you can do on your Android device without rooting it.
+While rooting does open up a world of new possibilities, there are plenty of cool Android tricks that don't actually require it.
+Here are six of our favorite things you can do on your Android device without rooting it.

 Lock your phone, remotely